 Demonstrate responsible behavior as a health care professional

 Performs proficiently and competently as an entry-level surgical technologist in the cognitive (knowledge) , psychomotor (hands-on-skills) and affective (behavior) domains.

-Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), Columbus State Community College Surgical Technology Program provides students with the opportunity to work as a Certified Surgical Technologist.
+Our Surgical Technology Program is fully Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The pass rate for the Certified Surgical Technologist exam administered by NBSTSA for August 2015 was 38.46%.
+Columbus State Community College Surgical Technology Program provides students with the opportunity to work as a Certified Surgical Technologist.
 In this program, students will be required to complete the academic classroom requirements, but will also have the opportunity to gain valuable supervised clinical practice.
 As part of the curriculum, the students will rotate through the clinical affiliates as scheduled in the course sequence.
 The standard surgical rotation case requirements that students must achieve is 120 cases, following the AST Core Curriculum, 6th edition.
 The case types and roles are identified below: